Cadcorp selected by Wealden District Council via G-Cloud for corporate GIS

 Press Release, Stevenage, UK, 22nd June 2017

-The adoption by local authorities for Cadcorp corporate GIS continues to grow as Wealden District Council (WDC) selects Cadcorp’s Software as a Service (SaaS).
+The adoption by local authorities for Cadcorp corporate GIS continues to grow as Wealden District Council (WDC) selects Cadcorp cloud hosting.

 GIS and spatial analysis systems at WDC had become unsupported and there was an urgent need to replace them.
 WDC considered that for future proofing, a central spatial repository with a GIS was considered their best option.
 The council required GIS software that was suitable for both the casual and professional user; supplemented with configurable web pages for a public facing mapping website.

 WDC approached Cadcorp via the G-Cloud framework on the Digital Marketplace and contracted for supply of a corporate GIS with fully hosted web mapping and spatial database server.
 This option incorporates Cadcorp’s off-the-shelf product Web Map Layers, geospatial web services engine GeognoSIS®, and for the council’s more advanced desktop GIS users, Map Modeller.
 Training and consultancy services are also included while support and maintenance will be provided for the lifetime of the contract.

 “We needed a fully supported GIS spatial database solution.
 Cadcorp SIS is the best suited for meeting the needs of both casual and professional users, and for customer use on the Wealden website.
 Being able to select Cadcorp via the G-Cloud Digital Marketplace made the transition from our legacy system a lot smoother.”

 Brett Levett, Digital Services Manager, Wealden District Council

 Cadcorp software is being used by numerous UK Local Government Authorities, either directly or integrated in other applications provided by Cadcorp’s technology partners.
 To find out more, click here or visit the G-Cloud Digital Marketplace.